 Battersea on the south side of the river just below Chelsea is scheduled to be the next great area, so Gordon Ramsay has bought what used to be Bennett’s Brasserie & Oyster Bar and reopened it as London House.
 The new restaurant is suitably glamorous with several dining rooms where contemporary European dishes like pumpkin and pecan nut soup with toasted brioche to start and chicken with butter-roasted sweet potato and braised Puy lentils are served by a friendly, professional staff.
 Ramsay has a knack for spotting talent; chef Anna Haugh-Kelly is a name to watch.
 Lunch Fri.-Sun., Dinner Tues.-Sun.
 London House, 7-9 Battersea Square, London SW11 3RA, 020-7592 8545.

-Nuno Mendes, the chef at Viajante, the restaurant in Bethnal Green’s Town Hall Hotel, is leaving and the restaurant with its experimental approach will close at the end of February.
+Chef Nuno Mendes left now-closed Viajante, the restaurant in Bethnal Green’s Town Hall Hotel.
 But do not despair, Jason Atherton is taking over and putting his chef Lee Westcott in charge.
-Lee is executive chef of Atherton’s restaurants in Hong Kong and he’s worked with Gordon Ramsay at Claridge’s as well as the recently closed restaurant Tom Aikens in Chelsea.
-Viajante, Town Hall Hotel, Patriot Square, London E2 9NF, 020-7871 0461.
+Westcott is executive chef of Atherton’s restaurants in Hong Kong and he’s worked with Gordon Ramsay at Claridge’s as well as the recently closed restaurant Tom Aikens in Chelsea.
+Town Hall Hotel & Apartments, Patriot Sq., London E2 9NF, 020-7871 0460.